The cost of housing in Australia is ridiculous!!!

 - There’s more flexibility in where you live.
 You can move suburbs or to a different city for work, all at minimal cost.
 It also reduces the problem of getting stuck with bad neighbours.

 - No need to take on any debt.
 There’s no interest being paid to the bank.
 Some people are uncomfortable with debt, and they will naturally feel better without a mortgage.
 This is an advantage, especially when interest rates increase.

 - No capital is tied up in your house doing nothing.
-All your funds are going straight into investments.
+All your funds are going straight into income-producing investments.

 - It’s possible to take advantage of mispriced suburbs.
 (A group of expensive suburbs may have a cheaper suburb next door, with no major difference in lifestyle quality, allowing you to take advantage of living in the cheaper location).

 - Allows you to better manage cashflow.
 No sudden repair costs.
 Large rental increases can be managed by moving to a different location or different style of property if desired.
 This allows you to better maximise your savings rate at all times, especially if your needs change, such as having a family or one spouse loses their job.

 - Can experiment more with locations.
 Try living in the city, at the beach, in the country… all as a test to see what you really like.
 It’s the ultimate version of try-before-you-buy!

 Renting offers the most room for optimising your cashflow, increasing your savings, and ultimately reaching financial independence at a young age.

 The numbers are usually more attractive than owning in Oz, and don’t forget, it doesn’t mean you can’t buy a house later.